Squib kick

-A squib kick is a term used in American football meaning a short, low, line drive kickoff that usually bounces around on the ground before it can be picked up by a member of the receiving team.
+In gridiron football, a squib kick is a short, low, line drive kickoff that usually bounces around on the ground before it can be picked up by a member of the receiving team.
 The ball is kicked so short that it forces the receiving team's slower players to recover the ball first instead of their faster kick returner.
 Secondly, the unpredictably bouncing ball may be harder for the receiving team to pick up, allowing more time for kicking team members to get downfield to surround the ball carrier.

 History

 The first recognized use of this by design in modern play was by the San Francisco 49ers during the 1981 season.
 On opening day, 49ers kicker Ray Wersching, due to an injured leg, was forced to kick the ball lightly on a kickoff at the Pontiac Silverdome against the Detroit Lions causing the ball to hit the ground instead of sailing through the air.
 The hard Astroturf surface of the Silverdome saw the spheroid-shaped football bounce oddly, sporadically, and was noticeably difficult for the receiving team to field.
 Its characteristics were that of an onside kick.
 Head coach Bill Walsh turned this predicament into design and used it later in Super Bowl XVI, also held at the Silverdome.
 Wersching made two squib kicks late in the first half.
 The first pinned the Bengals deep in their own territory, and after forcing a punt, the resulting good field position led to a 49ers field goal.
 Moments later, as time was running out in the half, Wersching made a second squib kick, and this time the Bengals muffed the ball, and the 49ers recovered.
 As time expired in the half, 49ers scored a last-second field goal.

+Ahead of the 2024 season, the NFL changed the rules around kickoffs such that any kickoff that touched the ground before reaching the "landing zone" at the opponent's 20-yard line was considered a kickoff out of bounds and placed the ball at the opponent's 40-yard line, which effectively outlawed the squib kick in the NFL.

+The squib kick is still allowed in Canadian football.
+One recent example was on August 31, 2025, when Trevor Harris, quarterback for the Saskatchewan Roughriders, made a low punt late in a game, resulting in one point when the opposing team player fielding the ball was forced into the end zone and tackled.